The role of the Control Functions in compensation

 The risk and control related behaviour assessment of Group and business functions provides additional input for helping determine the Group API pool and its allocation to each business function.

-The Control Functions assess the risk and control related behaviour of each Key Risk Taker and deliver a report to the business, the Group Chief Risk Officer and the Chief Human Resources Officer on an annual basis.
+The Control Functions assess the risk and control related behaviour of each Key Risk Taker and deliver a report to key executives, including the Group Chief Risk Officer and the Chief Human Resource Officer on an annual basis.
 This assessment serves as an additional factor when considering individual performance and compensation outcomes.

 Independence of the Control Functions

-In order to ensure the continued independence of Control Functions, their compensation approval processes differ in that the annual compensation decisions for these functions are approved at the Board level.
+In order to ensure the continued independence of Control Functions, their compensation approval processes differ in that key annual compensation decisions for these functions are approved at the Board level.

-This includes the approval by the Chairmen of the Audit and the Finance and Risk Committees, of the aggregate API pool of their respective Control Functions, and the approval of the individual compensation for the head of each respective Control Function.
+This includes the approval of the aggregate API pools of the Control Functions, and the approval of the individual compensation for the head of each Control Function by the Board of Directors, including the Chairs of the Audit Committee and the Finance and Risk Committee.